 - the company is providing such assistance partly in the interests of the subsidiary/associate and partly in its own interests, and

 - the company is providing such assistance solely in its own interests

-In situations (1) and (2) the relevant expenditure is not deductible.
-In (3) a deduction is permissible and (applying Bentleys, Stokes & Lowless v Beeson 33 TC 491, see BIM37400) notwithstanding the fact that the subsidiary/associate receives an incidental benefit.
+In situations (a) and (b) the relevant expenditure is not deductible.
+In (c) a deduction is permissible and (applying Bentleys, Stokes & Lowless v Beeson 33 TC 491, see BIM37400) notwithstanding the fact that the subsidiary/associate receives an incidental benefit.
 The relevant question is ‘what was the object of the person making the disbursement in making it?’ not ‘what was the effect of the disbursement when made?’.

 The guidance on companies covers the following matters:

 Note that for companies chargeable to Corporation Tax, the tax treatment of loans and advances is governed exclusively by the loan relationships regime in Parts 5 and 6 Corporation Tax Act 2009.
 Detailed guidance is at CFM30000.